 And finally, after anxiously awaiting all day, Jason Cohen talked about building the perfect bootstrapped business.
 For those of you who don’t know, Pixel Jar was and is a completely bootstrapped business.
 We started the company with a single client back in 2004 and have grown to what we are today solely due to the dedication we have to ourselves and our clients.
 While we’re certainly not just starting out, there were so many things that Jason covered that apply to our business today.
 A few of these things we’ve already implemented with success.
 Jason is not only incredibly knowledgeable about running a business, but he’s a great speaker.
 His ability to feed off of the audience and adapt his talk to them is unparalleled.

 A Resounding Success

-Overall the conference was a resounding success in my mind.
-I always appreciate when I come away from a conference with a handful of actionable things that I can implement in my work.
+Overall LoopCong 2017 was a resounding success in my mind.
+I always appreciate when I come away from a conference with some actionable things that I can implement.
 Ryan, thank you for putting this conference together again this year.
-It’s one of my favorite events to attend, and if there’s going to be another one next year, you can bet I’ll be there.
+It’s one of my favorite events, and if there’s going to be another one next year, I’ll be there.

 Please note: Links to external companies may be affiliate links.
 If you use our links, we may earn a small commission.